heliholic/devel/README.md

 Rotorflight supports STM32G4, STM32F4, STM32F7 and STM32H7 MCUs from ST.

-It is highly recommended to use an STM32F7 based flight controller, as Rotorflight greatly benefits from the latest control and filtering algorithms and other new features that are all CPU intensive.
+It's highly recommended to use an STM32F7 based flight controller for Rotorflight.
+It's the way to go since it can take full advantage of the latest control and filtering algorithms, plus other cool features that really put the CPU to work.

 An absolute minimum is an STM32G4 based board, but it probably won't be able to run all the new features later on.
 The older STM32F411 should be avoided if possible.